Shift3/standards-and-practices/standards/commits.md

 **Scope**: Narrow the scope of the commit to a one or two word description in parentheses

-**Message Subject**: Favor imperative mood, present tense, active voice, and start with verbs.
+**Subject**: Favor imperative mood, present tense, active voice, and start with verbs.
 Don't use a period at the end.
 Think of it as a newspaper headline.

-**Message Body** (optional): If necessary, provide additional context that can help other developers in the future.
+**Body** (optional): If necessary, provide additional context that can help other developers in the future.
 This is normally unnecessary but some use cases are:

 - If the commit contains a new package you've added to the project
 - If the commit contains a change to your build that you need to notate